-Most of us understand the need to live well by keeping ourselves healthy, active and engaged to enable us to care for and spend quality time with our loved ones for as long as possible.
+Most of us understand the importance of living well by staying healthy, active and engaged, to enable us to care for and spend quality time with our loved ones for as long as possible.

-According to Credit Suisse's Global Wealth Report 2022, the average wealth per adult in Singapore is about US$358,200, or approximately S$470,000.
-This is a substantial amount of money for anyone to leave behind for their beneficiaries and it makes sense to plan ahead to ensure the wealth we leave is well distributed and our beneficiaries can make the most of it.
+According to UBS's Global Wealth Report 2025, the average wealth per adult in Singapore is about US$441,596, or approximately S$566,000.
+This is a substantial amount of money for anyone to leave behind and it makes sense to plan ahead to ensure the wealth we leave can be meaningfully passed on to support our loved ones' future.

 What is a legacy?